Fernando Novais

-Fernando Antônio Novais (born 1933) is a Brazilian historian, researcher, academic, and writer.
-He is a Professor Emeritus at the University of São Paulo (USP) and a retired professor from the University of Campinas.
+Fernando Antônio Novais (30 September 1933 – 30 April 2026) was a Brazilian historian, researcher, academic and writer.
+He was a Professor Emeritus at the University of São Paulo (USP) and a professor at the University of Campinas.

-Biography
+Background

 Novais was born in Guararema, a town in the interior of São Paulo, in 1933.
 His father, a school principal, was transferred to the town of Colina, where Fernando lived until he was seven years old.
 The family then moved to São José do Rio Preto.
 At 15, Fernando moved to the capital, São Paulo, studying the classical course at Roosevelt College.
 A lover of books and the humanities, he was greatly inspired by his history teacher to pursue a career in the field.

 In 1958 he graduated in History from the Faculty of Philosophy, Letters and Human Sciences (FFLCH).
 During his history course, his greatest influence came from Professor Eduardo d'Oliveira França, who would become his doctoral advisor.

 At the same institution, in 1961 he began what would become his doctorate thesis, Portugal e Brasil na crise do Antigo Sistema Colonial (1777–1808), defended in 1973, a work that became a reference in the field.

+Novais died on 30 April 2026, at the age of 92.